Circle City Classic

 The Circle City Classic is an annual American football game featuring two historically black colleges/universities (HBCUs) and played in Indianapolis, Indiana.
-The event was established in 1984 and has been played every year except 2020, when it was canceled due to the COVID-19 pandemic.
+The event was established in 1984 by Indiana Black Expo and has been played every year except 2020, when it was canceled due to the COVID-19 pandemic.
+No game was played for the 2022 Circle City Classic.
 The game was held from 1984 to 2007 in the RCA Dome and was moved to the new Lucas Oil Stadium in 2008.
-In addition to the weekend game, there is also a parade, pageant coronation, and concert related to the Classic.
+In addition to the weekend game, there is also a parade, The Classic Coronation, and concert related to the Classic.